DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Transfer.md

 # Transfer

-In this tab, the Transfer tool allows to "copy" paramaters from families to another one.
+In this tab, the Transfer tool allows to "copy" paramaters from familiy to another one.
 There are two ways to choose the family to copy the parameters:

-1. Select Family: click on this button and select the element in the view to manage it parameters.
+1. Select Family: click this button and select the element in the view to manage its parameters.

 ![ParaManager select element](../../assets\images\ParaManager\PM-Tr-SelectFamily.gif)

 <sub>Note: the version on the image may not reflect the [latest version of ParaManager](https://diroots.com/revit-plugins/manage-revit-parameters-in-projects-and-families-with-paramanager/).</sub>

-2. Open the Family list: select the family in this list to transfer the parameters.
+2. Open the Family list: select the family in this list to transfer the parameters to.

 ![ParaManager select family](../../assets\images\ParaManager\PM-Tr-SelectFamilyList.gif)